 Cash and cash equivalents: The carrying amounts reported in the balance sheet for these instruments approximate their fair values.
-Money market funds of \$2,445,308 (2021 - \$2,427,323) are presented within Cash and Cash Equivalents and carried at fair value using level 1 inputs in the fair value hierarchy.
+Money market funds of \$1,300,066 (2022 - \$2,445,308) are presented within Cash and Cash Equivalents and carried at fair value using level 1 inputs in the fair value hierarchy.

-Investments, held for trading: The fair value of investments held for trading is disclosed in Note 3.
+Investments: The fair value option under the Financial Instruments Topic permits the choice to measure specified financial assets and liabilities at fair value on an instrument-by-instrument basis.
+The Company has elected the fair value option for its investments as these are managed on a fair value basis.
 Fair value is estimated using quoted market prices for the listed funds and net asset value as reported by the investment manager which approximated the market values of the underlying investments within the fund.